Hybrid Systems, Iterative Learning Control, and Non-minimum Phase: Nonlinear Systems with Unstable Inverses: Invert-Linearize ILC and Stable Inversion

-I. A. Spiegel, N. Strijbosch, T. Oomen and K. Barton, ``Iterative Learning Control with Discrete-Time Nonlinear Non-minimum Phase Models via Stable Inversion,'' in \emph{IEEE Transactions on Control Systems Technology.} Copyright may be transferred without notice, after which this version may no longer be accessible. } Recall from Chapter \ref{ch:1} that \ac{NILC} is chosen as the foundational \ac{ILC} technique for this dissertation because of its fast convergence rate and because it is synthesizable from a broader range of systems than is considered by other publications on \ac{ILC} synthesis from nonlinear models.
+I. A. Spiegel, N. Strijbosch, T. Oomen and K. Barton, ``Iterative Learning Control with Discrete-Time Nonlinear Nonminimum Phase Models via Stable Inversion,'' in \emph{International Journal of Robust and Nonlinear Control.} pp. 1-22.
+Aug.
+2021, \href{https://doi.org/10.1002/rnc.5726}{https://doi.org/10.1002/rnc.5726} \textcopyright John Wiley \& Sons Ltd 2021.
+Reprinted with permission. } Recall from Chapter \ref{ch:1} that \ac{NILC} is chosen as the foundational \ac{ILC} technique for this dissertation because of its fast convergence rate and because it is synthesizable from a broader range of systems than is considered by other publications on \ac{ILC} synthesis from nonlinear models.
 Specifically, other published \ac{ILC} laws are subject to at least one of the following restrictions on the control model: \begin{enumerate}[label=(R\arabic*)] \item having relative degree of either 0 or 1 \cite{Saab1995,Wang1998}, \item being affine in the input \cite{Jang1994,Saab1995,Wang1998,Chi2008}, \item being time-invariant \cite{Jang1994,Sun2003}, and \item being smooth (Lipschitz continuous at the most relaxed) \cite{Jang1994,Saab1995,Wang1998,Sun2003,Chi2008} \end{enumerate} from all of which \ac{NILC} is free.
 Models used to synthesize \ac{NILC} are, however, subject to the restriction of \begin{enumerate}[label=(R\arabic*)] \item having a stable inverse. \end{enumerate} Note that the non-\ac{NILC} prior art \cite{Jang1994,Saab1995,Wang1998,Sun2003} also suffers from \ref{R4}.
 While the prior art does not explicitly reveal this shortcoming, evidence of it is given in the appendix.
 The ultimate goal of this chapter is a new \ac{ILC} framework inheriting the benefits of \ac{NILC} while surmounting this shortcoming.

 Recall too that stable inversion is considered as a foundation for the treatment of unstable inverses in this dissertation, and that for linear systems stable inversion can be summarized as the forward-in-time evolution of a system's stable modes and the backward-in-time evolution of its unstable modes.